-This guide will not teach you how to eat lobster per se, but show you some tools and a few tricks to make your lobster experience a little easier.
+This guide will not teach you how to eat lobster per se but will show you some tools and a few tricks to make your lobster experience a little easier.
 The truth is there is nothing graceful about cracking into and eating lobster.
 Do you have the right lobster tools?

 Page Contents

-No need to be intimidated with breaking down a cooked lobster.
-This is especially true if your boiling up soft-shell summer lobsters.
+There is no need to be intimidated by breaking down a cooked lobster.
+This is especially true if you’re boiling up soft-shell summer lobsters.
 With soft shells lobster you can get by with just your bare hands and a big roll of paper towels.
-But for real good, rock hard lobsters you might need some help.
+But for real good, rock-hard lobsters, you might need some help.

-Most likely you have seen the silly bibs and the shiny implements to extract the meat.
+Most likely, you have seen the silly bibs and the shiny implements used to extract the meat.
 But before you rush out to Williams-Sonoma and buy the latest and greatest seafood gadgets, check your kitchen drawers.
 Most of the equipment you may already have!
-Here is a list of lobster tools you can use along with instructions.
+Here is a list of lobster tools you can use, along with instructions.

 - Large Chefs Knife